jtsymon/user-install-deb/README.md

 Supports automatically fetching and installing packages and their dependencies.

-Only supports fetching packages the deb repositories configured on the system.
+Only supports fetching packages from the deb repositories configured on the system.

 ## Setup